 Morton proposed a tree-planting holiday for January 4, 1872.
 Three months later, it’s estimated that more than one million trees were planted in the state during the first Arbor Day celebration.

-Arbor Day is now recognized in every state, but observation days differ depending on the best time of year to plant trees in each state.
+Arbor Day is now recognized nationally, but observation days differ depending on the best time of year to plant trees in each state.
 Florida residents celebrate Arbor Day on the third Friday in January.

-Consider planting a tree to commemorate this year’s Arbor Day.
-Not only do trees provide shade for leisure and help your home conserve energy, they also supply cover and food for wildlife.
-Additionally, trees around your home can provide privacy, reduce noise pollution, and are aesthetically pleasing.
+Commemorate this year's Arbor Day by planting a tree of your own.
+While trees provide shade for leisure and help your home conserve energy, they also supply cover and food for wildlife.
+Additionally, trees around your home provide more privacy, reduce background noise, cut carbon emissions, and look aesthetically pleasing.

 You can also celebrate Arbor Day with others by participating in community activities or organizing an event.
 Visit Arbor Day Foundation for more Arbor Day celebration ideas.

 - Pruning Shade Trees in Landscapes: A Plan for Training Shade Trees

 - Other Sites & Publications

 - Florida Department of Agriculture and Consumer Sciences

 - UF Office of Sustainability